Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/run_docker.rst

    if you are inside the directory that was downloaded when downloading this repository.

-   The next image show a flow for you to identify where the Papers directory is easier:
+   The next image shows a flow for you to identify where the Papers directory is in an easier way:

 |docker:|